Kevin Peter Hall: Career

 Due to Hall's height, he was often cast in monster roles.
 He made his acting debut in the 1979 horror film Prophecy.
 He appeared as the alien in the 1980 horror film Without Warning and as Gorvil in the 1982 television movie Mazes and Monsters.
 In 1985, he co-starred in the short-lived series Misfits of Science.
 He guest-starred on the sitcom Night Court as a huge but gentle mental patient who humorously towered over bailiff Bull Shannon, played by Richard Moll, who was 6 ft 8 in, and a fellow mental patient, played by James Cromwell, who is 6 ft 7 in.
 The next year, Hall portrayed yet another monster in the horror film Monster in the Closet, followed by the role of Harry, the Bigfoot, in Harry and the Hendersons.

 In 1986, Hall was cast as the main antagonist and titular monster in Predator, opposite Arnold Schwarzenegger, Carl Weathers and Jesse Ventura.
 During its developmental stages, the Predator role was intended for Jean-Claude Van Damme.
 Due to Van Damme being shorter and less bulky than Schwarzenegger and other leading actors, producers ultimately decided to recast the role with Hall so that the Predator could appear more physically imposing.
 Hall also appeared unmasked as a helicopter pilot at the end of the film.
 Hall would go on to reprise the role in the 1990 sequel, this time opposite Danny Glover and Gary Busey.

 Following his role in Predator, Hall appeared in the feature film Big Top Pee-wee (1988) and had a guest spot on Star Trek: The Next Generation; Hall had been one of the actors considered for the role of Geordi La Forge on the latter, before the role went to LeVar Burton.
 From 1989 to 1990, he had a recurring role on the NBC sitcom 227.
 In 1990, Hall reprised his role as Harry in the television series Harry and the Hendersons, based on the 1987 film of the same name.
 He died during the series' first season.

 Personal life and death

 Hall met actress Alaina Reed while taping a guest role on the television show 227.
 The couple would marry both on the show and in real life.

 While working on the TV series Harry and the Hendersons, Hall announced that he had contracted HIV from a blood transfusion during surgery for injuries he sustained in a car accident.
-He died from AIDS-related pneumonia on April 10, 1991, a month short of his 36th birthday.
+He died from AIDS-related pneumonia on April 10, 1991.